 Other Lighting Styles

 Think of your light as a window with natural light pouring in.
-This will help you visualize and navigate your set-up better.
+This will help you visualize and navigate your setup better.

-- Diffuse the light.
-If you’re using a strobe, you’re getting a strong explosion of light that doesn’t fall off as quickly as natural light.
-Even if you’re using a softbox, you may have to use extra diffusion placed at the edge of your table to soften your light even more.
+- Diffuse the Light: If you’re using a strobe, you get a strong light explosion.
+Even if you use a softbox, you may have to use extra diffusion to soften your light even more.

 - Turn Off All the Lights: This is important if you photograph with a constant light source.
 Indoor lights have color temperatures.
 And they can contaminate your images with ugly color casts.
 These will be very difficult to fix in post-processing.